apache/gravitino/README.md

 Note:

 1. Gravitino is built against JDK8, please make sure JDK8 is installed in your environment.
-2. Gravitino trino-connector is built against JDK17, please also make sure JDK17 is installed in your environment.
+2. Gravitino trino-connector is built against JDK17.
+Please also make sure JDK17 is installed in your environment.

 For the details of building and testing Gravitino, please see [How to build Gravitino](docs/how-to-build.md).